 The dead were thought to return to their villages after midnight to see their homes and watch their families but – importantly – not to plead with or to frighten them.
 Thus, it was customary to let a little fire burn under the ashes overnight, just in case the dead were to visit the hearth of their former home.
 On the eve of All Saint’s Day, the fire would be kept burning overnight by a large log known as the log of the dead.
 The dead were always considered to be cold!

-In some areas of Brittany, this veil of separation between the living and the dead was at its most vulnerable on those feast days when the dead congregated, namely; Christmas Eve, the night of Saint John’s Day (Midsummer) and the evening of All Saints’ Day.
+In some areas of Brittany, this veil of separation between the living and the dead was at its most vulnerable on those feast days when the dead congregated, namely; Christmas Eve, the eve of Saint John’s Day (Midsummer) and the eve of All Saints’ Day (Hallowe’en).
 At these times, some believed that the dead wandered freely in the land of the living; they were to be avoided and placated by the living.

-‘.. on November Eve the living are expected to prepare a feast and entertainment for them (the dead) of curded-milk, pancakes & cider, served on the table covered with a fresh white cloth, and to supply music.
-The Breton dead come to enjoy this hospitality of their friends; and as they take their places at the table the stools are heard to move and sometimes the plates; and the musicians who help entertain them think that at times they feel the cold breath of the invisible visitors.’
+Walter Evans-Wentz wrote, in The Fairy-Faith in Celtic Countries (1911): “… on November Eve the living are expected to prepare a feast and entertainment for them (the dead) of milk, pancakes and cider, served on the table covered with a fresh white cloth, and to supply music.
+The Breton dead come to enjoy this hospitality of their friends; and as they take their places at the table the stools are heard to move and sometimes the plates; and the musicians who help entertain them think that at times they feel the cold breath of the invisible visitors.”

 After Vespers on the eve of All Saints, people would visit the cemeteries to kneel, bare-headed, at the graves of their loved ones to pray and anoint the hollow of the gravestones with holy water or milk (small cup-like holes can be found in many old gravestones) before hurrying home.
 Interaction with the Anaon was to be avoided at all costs.
 Once at home, people would go to bed early so that they would not chance to see the dead feasting.
 Go to bed too early and you might be awakened by neighbours urging you, in song, to pray for the souls of the dead.
 Others would fear to go outside at all during Allhallowtide.